Skip to main content

 ...

-Choose the appropriate eth0 network interface configuration solution based on your usage scenario:
+Choose the appropriate network interface configuration scheme for eth0 based on your usage scenario:

-Solution 1: Configure NetworkManager not to manage the eth0 interface (recommended)
+Scheme 1: Configure NetworkManager not to manage the eth0 interface (Recommended)

-• Applicable scenario: Need NetworkManager to manage other network interfaces but do not want eth0 to be managed
+• Use case: You need NetworkManager to manage other network interfaces but do not want eth0 to be managed.

-• Advantage: Retains the NetworkManager service while avoiding interference with the interface used by EtherCAT
+• Advantage: Allows you to keep the NetworkManager service while avoiding interference with the interface used by EtherCAT.

-• Note: After configuring NetworkManager not to manage the eth0 interface, the corresponding network port will not automatically come up when the system starts.
-Please refer to the note below and the configuration method for usage.
+• Note: After configuring NetworkManager not to manage the eth0 interface, the corresponding port will not be automatically brought up when the system starts.
+Please refer to the notes and configuration method below for usage.

 Note

-Currently, the pre-installed version on the board is igh 1.5.x, which by default cannot automatically bring the network port up/down.
+The pre-installed version on the board is igh 1.5.x, which does not support automatic network port up/down by default.
 You need to manually enable the eth0 network card used by EtherCAT. igh versions 1.6.4 and later support configuring automatic network port up/down in the configuration file.
-For details, refer to: Automatic network card start/stop
+For details, refer to Automatic network card start/stop (supported in EtherCAT igh master version 1.6.4 and later).

-Solution 2: Use netplan to configure eth0 with a static IP address,
+Scheme 2: Use netplan to configure eth0 with a static IP address

-Solution 3: Use netplan to configure eth0 for local link: Keep NetworkManager service running, configure eth0 via netplan
+Scheme 3: Use netplan to configure eth0 for link-local addressing: Keep the NetworkManager service running, configure eth0 via netplan.

-• Applicable scenario: Need NetworkManager to manage other network interfaces
+• Use case: You need NetworkManager to manage other network interfaces.

-• Tip: Special configuration of the network interface used by EtherCAT is required using netplan as described in the solutions below
+• Hint: Special configuration of the network interface used by EtherCAT via netplan is required as described in the schemes below.

 warning

-Special note: Do not disable NetworkManager's auto-start, otherwise the system will not automatically UP all network interfaces after reboot!!!
-There is a risk of losing device connection!!!
+Special Note: Do not disable NetworkManager's automatic startup, otherwise the system will not be able to automatically bring UP all network interfaces after reboot!!!
+There is a risk of losing device connectivity!!!

 1. Create a NetworkManager configuration file to set eth0 as unmanaged: